benprotheroe/CanvasJS-Charts-Shadow-Effect/README.md

 * Box & Whisker Chart

 **Note:**
-* Plugin was last tested with CanvasJS v3.2GA
+* Plugin was last tested with CanvasJS Chart v3.2.3GA
 * This plugin requires you to have CanvasJS License.
 Please visit [CanvasJS](https://canvasjs.com/license/) for more info.